Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 The health and weight loss industry is constantly introducing new and reintroducing old micronutrients.
 It happens so often that you’d need to be a dietitian to keep up with it.

-And when I heard about vitamin G for the first time in my life, I decided to get some expert help to figure out if it was real and what the benefits are.
+And when I heard about vitamin G for the first time in my life, I decided to get some expert help to figure out if it was real and what the benefits were.

-And I can now bring you information that my dietitian shared with me about this vitamin substance and whether it’s something you should add to your supplements stack.
+I can now bring you information that my dietitian shared about this vitamin substance and whether you should add it to your supplements stack.

 Quick Summary

-• Vitamin G is an old nutrition name for Riboflavin, which currently falls under B vitamins, and is mostly labeled as B2.
+• Vitamin G is an old nutrition name for riboflavin, which currently falls under B vitamins and is mainly labeled as B2.

-• The health benefits o Vitamin G include preventing heart attack, improving eye function, supporting the nervous system, and acting as an antioxidant.
+• The health benefits of vitamin G include preventing heart attack, improving eye function, supporting the nervous system, and acting as an antioxidant.

 What Is Vitamin G?